shifty91/kwc/README.md

     $ gmake

-By default the Makefile uses clang as compiler, but you can override some variables by hand.
+By default the Makefile uses clang (or system's CC) as compiler, but you can override some variables by hand.
 Example for gcc:

+    $ make CC=gcc6

+There is also the option to show the used compile commands:

-    $ CC=gcc5 make
+    $ make VERBOSE=1

 ## License ##